greg0ire/git_template/README.md

 ### Composer hooks

-This set of scripts monitors `composer.lock` changes and updates your vendor dependencies on `post-checkout` and `post-merge`.
+This set of scripts monitors `composer.lock` changes and updates (or reminds you to update) your vendor dependencies on `post-checkout` and `post-merge`.
 Additionally, it checks composer.json for validity on `pre-commit`.
 It assumes Composer is [globally installed][1].

 You must tell it whether you wish it to run Composer, or if you would rather it to notify you when you need to do it: